-The new opaque node is added to the end of the specified parent's child list.
-The constant MXML\NO\PARENT can be used to specify that the new opaque node has no parent.
-The opaque string must be nul-terminated and is copied into the new node.
+The new opaque string node is added to the end of the specified parent's child list.
+The constant MXML\NO\PARENT can be used to specify that the new opaque string node has no parent.
+The format string must be nul-terminated and is formatted into the new node.